Emily-Ngahu/Automobile-Insurance-claims-classification/README.md

           ![image](https://github.com/user-attachments/assets/f4178fa5-ba3a-4917-adc0-c12ec3246c08)

+          - Most customers are aged between ages 25- 50.
+          - The bar plot has a longer tail to the right, it’s right-skewed (many older customers with fewer younger ones).

        2. Distribution of Policy Annual Premium
           - Question: What is the distribution of annual premiums?
 Are there any outliers or unusual patterns?

           ![image](https://github.com/user-attachments/assets/e2639602-89ff-4539-b707-5d19d14923a3)

+          - Annual policy premium is normally distributed

        3. Distribution of total claim amount
           - Question: What is the distribution of the total claim amounts?
 Are there any significant outliers or trends?

           ![image](https://github.com/user-attachments/assets/8bd1a831-ff4d-4b1d-baa1-2bb6e612c390)

+          - The plot is mostly normaly distributed with total claims being zero as an outlier, this is howvwer no cause for alarm as it is normal to hav eno claims filed.

        4. Proportion of fraud_reported
           - Question: What proportion of claims have fraud reported?
 Is the fraud rate high or low?

           ![image](https://github.com/user-attachments/assets/37c836dd-50be-43ea-959f-6ebfb2bdd440)

+          - Most of the reported cases are non-fradulent
+          - This causes class imbalance

         5. Distribution of incident_severity
             - Question: How severe are the incidents reported?
 Are there more incidents with higher or lower severity

            ![image](https://github.com/user-attachments/assets/d2752c67-f3e7-40a1-92d0-6a52fbcbe11b)

+            - As seen on the graph above most accidents are minor car damages.

     2. ### Multivariate EDA
        1. Age vs. total_claim_amount